Getting Married at LBC

 At The Little Brown Church we view vow renewals similar to weddings and, as such, the ceremonies are very similar.
 You are not required to register with the State of Iowa – but for our records, we will need you to provide a copy of your certificate of marriage (by email or by bringing the original marriage certificate on the day of your vow renewal).

 The Day Of Your Wedding/Vow Renewal

-On the day of the wedding please arrive at the church office half-hour before your service time, along with your witnesses.
-The office is located across the highway from the church.
-This will allow you time to complete your paperwork, and to change for your wedding (if you intend to use the dressing rooms).
-Also note that, if you are using the dressing rooms, you will be required to take all your belongings with you when you leave for the ceremony, as there may be another wedding that will be using the dressing rooms immediately after you.
+On the day of the wedding please arrive at the church a half-hour before your service time, along with your witnesses.
+This will allow you time to complete your paperwork and to change for your wedding (if you intend to use the dressing areas).
+Also note that, if you are using the dressing areas, you will be required to take all your belongings with you when you leave for the ceremony, as there may be another wedding that will be using the dressing areas immediately after you.
 If you are bringing items for a special ceremony – such as Sand, Unity Cross or 3-Fold Cord ceremonies – you will need to make sure that they are set up prior to the ceremony itself.
 Please make sure you have all the documents that were given or sent to you from the courthouse.

 How many people can we accommodate?

 Well, we are The LITTLE Brown Church!
 We can accommodate a maximum of 100 people in our sanctuary.